-- 1. Exhibitors are to be scored from 0 to 100.
+- Exhibitors are to be scored from 0 to 100.
 One-half point increments are acceptable.
 Run content scores will be indicated as follows:

 - + = Above Average

 - ✓ = Average

 - = Below Average

-An additonal + (Excellent) or - (well below aveage) may be given.
+An additional + (Excellent) or - (well below aveage) may be given.

 - Final scoring shall be on a basis of 0-100, with an approximate breakdown as follows: - 90-100 Excellent showmanship, including body position and presentation of horse.
 Completes pattern accurately, quickly, smoothly and precisely; demonstrates a high level of professionalism. - 80-89 Very good performance in execution of the pattern as well as correct showmanship and presentation of horse. - 70-79 Good pattern execution and average showmanship; lacking adequate style and professional presentation to merit elevating to the next scoring range. - 60-69 Fair pattern that lacks quickness or precision.
-Horse with consistently unwilling attitude or handler with obvious position and/or presentation faults that prevents effective showmanship. - 50-59 Position of exhibitor that precludes effective communication with the horse. - 40-49 Demonstrates a lack of handling ability and knowledge of correct body position. - 10-39 Exhibitor commits more than one severe fault or multiple major faults in performance or position but completes the class and avoids disqualification. - 3.
-In Novice Classes and Walk-Trot Classes Only.
-Exhibitors going off pattern, knocking over or on wrong side of cone, never performing specified gait, or overturning more than 1⁄4 turn than designated, shall not be disqualified, but must always place below exhibitors not incurring a disqualifying fault.
+Horse with consistently unwilling attitude or handler with obvious position and/or presentation faults that prevents effective showmanship. - 50-59 Position of exhibitor that precludes effective communication with the horse. - 40-49 Demonstrates a lack of handling ability and knowledge of correct body position. - 10-39 Exhibitor commits more than one severe fault or multiple major faults in performance or position but completes the class and avoids disqualification.